Publications

 The SPORT-C intervention integrates sports, systems thinking, and case-based learning to make STEM education more engaging and culturally relevant for underrepresented students.
 A pilot study suggests this approach boosts student motivation and engagement in STEM subjects.

-Recommended citation: Basoah, J., Scherer, W., Boyd-Sinkler, K., & Bailey, R. (2023, June 19).
-The SPORT-C Intervention: An Integration of Sports, Case-Based Pedagogy and Systems Thinking Learning.
-18th International Conference on Frontiers in Education: Computer Science & Computer Engineering (FECS'22). https://doi.org/10.48550/arXiv.2307.11755 [Accepted, awaiting publication]
+Recommended citation: Basoah, J., Scherer, W., Boyd-Sinkler, K., and Bailey, R. In press.
+The SPORT-C Intervention: An Integration of Sports, Case-Based Pedagogy, and Systems Thinking Learning.
+In H. R. Arabia (Ed.), Proceedings of the 2026 International Conference on Applied Computing (CAC 2026).
+Springer Nature. https://doi.org/10.48550/arXiv.2307.11755

 Download Paper | Download Slides